sbueringer/securecookiecli/README.md

 Securecookiecli is build with [Cobra](https://github.com/spf13/cobra) so the CLI is build in a familiar way (Cobra is also used in Docker and Kubernetes).

+**Attentation**: securecookiecli encrypts with the JSONSerialzer and can only decrypt cookies encrypted with the JSONSerializer.

 To print a description what securecookiecli can do, just execute:
 ```bash
 $ securecookiecli